 Atlanta’s Journey for Civil Rights Bike Tour with Bicycle Tours of Atlanta

-On this unique bicycle tour through some of Atlanta’s oldest neighborhoods, you’ll learn more about Atlanta’s civil rights history.
+On this unique bicycle tour, you’ll learn more about Atlanta’s civil rights history.
 Explore our city’s past, from the Antebellum South to the present day.
 This tour provides a safe space for people from all walks of life to come together and gain insight.

 The Breman Museum in Atlanta works to connect people to Jewish history.
 In this hour-long tour, you’ll learn about the events leading up to the Holocaust and the post-war lives of those who survived.

 Great food, awesome storytelling, and fun walks through beautiful neighborhoods?
 Sign us up!
 These popular small-group tours max out at 12 people.
 A walking food tour is a great way to eat and chat with other locals and tourists.

-Virtual Chocolate Tour with Xocolatl Small Batch Chocolate (In-Person Atlanta Tours Expected to Resume Fall 2021)
+Virtual Chocolate Tour with Xocolatl Small Batch Chocolate

 Brewery Tour & Tasting at Sweetwater

-Located in the heart of Atlanta, Sweetwater Brewing is one of the largest breweries in the country by production volume.
+Located in the heart of Atlanta, Sweetwater Brewing is one of the largest breweries in the country.
 Visiting this brewery is a classic Atlanta experience.
 Sweetwater prides themselves on their mellow, outdoors-inspired vibe.
 You’ll enjoy a spacious tasting room as well as an on-site restaurant.

-If beer isn’t your thing, try Urbantree Cidery in West Midtown Atlanta.
-You can enjoy hard ciders that were made using traditional European methods.
-The cidery takes a farm-to-table approach, largely utilizing local apples.
-Taking a tour of Urbantree is a great way to taste and support local.
+If beer isn’t your thing, try UrbanTree Cidery in West Midtown Atlanta.
+Enjoy hard ciders made using traditional European methods.
+The cidery largely utilizes local apples.
+Taking a tour of UrbanTree is a great way to taste and support local.
 Best of all, you can drink and enjoy on their beautiful patio.